How to Install Jellyfin Media Server on Linux Mint

 sudo apt install ufw

-Setting up a reverse proxy for Jellyfin can help you access the media server from a remote computer or network.
+Additionally, setting up a reverse proxy for Jellyfin allows you to access the media server from a remote computer or network using a custom domain name.

 If you want to access your Jellyfin media server from a remote computer or network, you can set up a reverse proxy using Apache or Nginx.
-Here the guide will cover how to set up Apache as a reverse proxy on Linux Mint.
+This section covers setting up Apache as a reverse proxy on Linux Mint.

 First, install the Apache web server using the following command: